PhySix66/Microchip-Hash-Table-Filter-Entry-Calculator-ReBuild/README.md

 - multiple MAC Address support

 Output:
-Gives full Hash Table (ETH0-7) result, as well as individual results with CRC32 result, for manual validitain of needed.
+Gives full Hash Table (ETH0-7) result, as well as individual results with CRC32 result, for manual validation of needed.
 (Last output line is only for Information is some Hash Table result are the same.)